 While sebaceous filaments aren’t an issue the same way blackheads are, that doesn’t mean that you want to see them.
 As Dr. Lily Talakoub says: “They improve the skin’s appearance when removed.
 Chemical exfoliation through gentle fruit acids, gommage or microdermabrasion are the best methods to remove them.”
 Not only is a professional facial a great starting point to remove sebaceous filaments, but the esthetician can also recommend pore shrinking products to help manage their appearance on a daily basis.
 We recommend an Eminence Organics skin care routine that focuses on deep but gentle cleansing along with regular exfoliation.

 As Dr. Lily suggests, gommage is an excellent technique to minimize the appearance of sebaceous filaments.
 Gommage is an exfoliating technique where a physical exfoliant is layered over a gel textured mask or treatment.
 This combination is then applied to the skin and left to dry.
 Once slightly tacky, the treatment is then rolled away with damp fingers, working into the skin and pulling impurities from the pores.
+This use of physical and chemical exfoliation sloughs away dead skin cells and removes other debris from the surface of the skin.
 While commonly used in professional treatments, you can also try this at home!
 Natalie recommends a combination of our Stone Crop Masque and Strawberry Rhubarb Dermafoliant for a gentle yet invigorating treatment.

 Dr. Lily’s other recommendation is exfoliation with gentle fruit acids.
 Our VitaSkin™ Exfoliating Peels are a fantastic option, containing naturally sourced AHAs and BHAs.
-These peels can be used up to three times per week providing gentle but deep exfoliation - no neutralization needed.
-Even better?
-Not only effective for minimizing sebaceous filaments, with four options you can easily treat your other skin concerns as well.
+These chemical peels can be used up to three times per week, providing gentle but deep exfoliation with no neutralization needed.
+With four different exfoliant options you can easily treat your other skin concerns as well.
 Choose from:

-- Clear Skin Willow Bark Exfoliating Peel: To help improve the look of problem skin.
-Leaves the skin looking more smooth and clear.
+4. Clear Skin Willow Bark Exfoliating Peel: To help improve the look of problem skin.
+Leaves the skin looking smooth and clear.

 What Causes Blackheads?